haakonleg/go-e2ee-chat-engine/README.md

 One hard part of the project was defining how the server would internally pass messages between connected clients.
 Because each client is running in a separate goroutine in the server, we need to make sure that we do not get deadlocks or race conditions.

 At first the communication between clients was organized by a global map behind a mutex.
 This was embedded into the state of the server.
 This meant that in every handler we had to make sure that we did not read nor write to the map without obtaining the mutex.
 This was hard to manage and as the project scaled it was not sustainable.
 Hence we ended up moving the map of users into a separate struct which would be implemented in a threadsafe way.
 The goal of this implementation was to provide an API of the type which would satisfy the needs of the application, which encapsulating most of the mutexes.
-This proved to be challanging.
+This proved to be challenging.
 In the end we managed to create an API which would access users and their connections threadsafely, however the returned type was not a trivial type.
-To prevent race conditions when accessing the user object, we ended up adding a lock to the user object aswell.
-This means that you need to aquire a lock in the process of fetching the user, and then to read/write to the user object one would need to aquire the user's lock.
+To prevent race conditions when accessing the user object, we ended up adding a lock to the user object as well.
+This means that you need to acquire a lock in the process of fetching the user, and then to read/write to the user object one would need to acquire the user's lock.
 This proved to be a slightly more ergonomic API to work with, however it requires careful handling to prevent deadlocks.

 As the API for communicating between clients was not optimal, work began to implement a channel-based solution.
-This solution was not completed in time, hence the project is still using the previously mentionned implementation.
+This solution was not completed in time, hence the project is still using the previously mentioned implementation.
 One of the reasons it was not completed in time was the ambtious re-engineering of the problem.

 ### what new has the group learned